bakhe8/beto-dashboard/docs/BetoDashboard_v2.md

 ### 1.4 Mission Statement
 Deliver a scalable, accessible, developer-friendly dashboard framework that empowers teams to build enterprise interfaces faster, safer, and with design consistency — while becoming a commercially sustainable product family.

+> See also: [Engineering Process Behind Our Analysis](./BetoDashboard_Engineering_Process.md) for the methodology guiding decisions in this roadmap.

 ## 2. Governance & Structure

 ### 2.1 Project Ownership